 - Patient Safety

-The product that is adulterated with the residue of the previous batch of the same product in particular equipment is called Contamination
+The product that is adulterated with the residue of the previous batch of the same product in particular equipment is called Contamination.
+OR

 Benefits of Performing Cleaning Validation